Baltimore, Maryland Population 2020

 Baltimore grew quickly after the battle and became a major shipping and manufacturing center.
 During the Civil War, Maryland remained a part of the Union, despite being a slave state and support for secession in many regions, including Baltimore, which benefited from tobacco and slave trades.
 When Union soldiers marched through Baltimore at the beginning of the war, Confederate sympathizers attacked and led to a riot.

 Today, efforts are being made to revitalize the city, including the construction of the Baltimore World Trade Center, Harborplace, the National Aquarium and the Maryland Science Center.

 Baltimore Population Growth

 In 2011, Baltimore's population grew for the first time in 60 years, after losing more than one-third of its population.
-Baltimore has struggled to gain and retain citizens, like many cities build on an outdated economy.
+Baltimore has struggled to gain and retain citizens like many cities built on an outdated economy.
 According to one demographer, Baltimore is becoming more popular for younger people than it ever has been.

-In breaking its six decade-long population loss, Maryland added new residents in 17 counties, as well as Baltimore City.
-The major of Baltimore has encouraged Hispanic immigration, which seems to be working as immigrants are one of the leading reasons for the increase, which was under 1%.
+In breaking its six-decade-long population loss, Maryland added new residents in 17 counties, as well as Baltimore City.
+The mayor of Baltimore has encouraged Hispanic immigration, which seems to be working as immigrants are one of the leading reasons for the increase, which was under 1%.